 It was once she got to the other roof that things started to go wrong.

-According to the plans she had acquired the roof access door didn't have an alarm on it, but in reality it was wired and clearly marked as a fire escape.
+According to the plans she had acquired the roof access door didn't have an alarm on it, but here in reality it was wired and clearly marked as a fire escape.
 Finishing her last-minute preparations for her break-in the thief also glared at said clearly marked door, wrapping the scarf over her lower face and fitting the hood over her hair and the excess cloth to keep it in place.

-Instead of that, she had to look at this building's vents before maybe considering the windows.
-The problem was that these vents screwed on in this building, and it was likely she'd have to force the interior vents off and that would make noise she wasn't sure she could afford.
+Instead of that plan, she had to look at this building's vents before maybe considering the windows.
+The problem was that these vents had covers that screwed on in this building, and it was likely she'd have to force the interior vents off and that would make noise she wasn't sure she could afford.

 There wasn't much left to do but try something, as her first plan was a bust.

 Recollecting her bag from weighing down the end of her escape rope, Sonya removed the exterior vent with her screwdriver and left it on the roof.
-Sliding into the vent was different than the newer building next to it, as it was less smooth and more piecemeal in construction.
+Sliding into the ventilation ducts was different than doing the same in the newer building next to it, as it was less smooth and more piecemeal in construction.
 Her clothes kept getting snagged on sharp lips of metal or the occasional nail, making for a very jerky descent into the building.

-The business ledgers were left as they were, but the number of old ruble coins in pure gold and silver became the first things the thief lifted from her first heist.
+The business ledgers were left as they were, but the number of old ruble coins in pure gold and silver became the first things she lifted from her first heist.
 The supply of paper rubles went next and a bag of loose gemstones were the last of the things she took out of there.
 Relocking the safe and the office door behind her would hopefully delay the discovery of her work that night, or at least just this bit.

 One last cursory look around the second floor showed little else that would interest her, so the Sonya descended to the first floor carefully.

 By the ticking of the office clock glaring out into the gloomy space, it was barely one in the morning.
 Sonya decided to follow the man to figure out his route before risking getting caught from skipping ahead of his usual path.

-What she forgot was the loose coins, causing her to duck hastily when her bag shifted and they clinked together clearly into the near-silence.
-There was a pause in the guard's stride, a long one that took almost a minute as he listened for any further odd noises that might signify her location or another thief moving around.
+What she forgot was the loose coins that caused her to duck hastily when her bag shifted, and they clinked together clearly into the near-silence.
+There was a pause in the guard's stride, a long one that took almost a minute as he listened for any further odd noises that might signify her location or another thief moving around him.